 Robert Prager, PE, CVS – Certified Value Specialist

-Robert Prager’s effectiveness as a CVS Team Leader draws in part, on his ability to appreciate the perspective of owners, designers and other vital stakeholders.
+Robert Prager’s effectiveness as a CVS Team Leader draws in part, on his ability to appreciate the perspective of owners, designers, and other vital stakeholders.
 Robert discovered Value Methodology in 1993 when he served as a technical team member.
 Realizing the power of VM, he commissioned a value study on his own company’s engineering processes.
 That study so improved the performance of his specialty design firm, Intuition & Logic, he began incorporating value planning into his firm’s designs.
 Over the years he transitioned to Value Team Leader for Strategic Value Solutions.

 Robert brings over 35 years of experience as a designer of large civil projects to his Value Management practice.
 His technical specialty is designing sustainable, constructible, cost-effective water resource projects.
 Robert’s experience also includes project management, scheduling, cost control and relationship management of stakeholders, regulatory agencies, contractors and clients.
 Robert is the reviewer for a textbook published by the ASCE Press and has authored over two dozen technical articles in the civil and VM fields.
 He has designed hundreds of kilometers of successful river and stream stabilization projects and over 20 major reservoirs and dams, several near 30 meters high.
-His career began with the forensic investigation of a major hydroelectric dam failure and continued with design of large water resource projects including responsible engineer positions on four hydro-electric and two coal-fired power plants.
+His career began with the forensic investigation of a major hydroelectric dam failure and continued with the design of large water resource projects including responsible engineer positions on four hydro-electric and two coal-fired power plants.
 He was a response engineer for a nuclear power station.

 Robert’s VM experience has encompassed a broad array of projects including environmental restoration, water and wastewater, flood reduction and river management, pump stations, pipelines, tunnels, dam safety and rehabilitation, conservation site design, buildings, processes, and security.
 In transportation, his projects include highways, tollways, airports, waterways, locks, railroads and railheads.

-Munsell McPhillips, Ph.D, CVS – Certified Value Specialist
+Munsell McPhillips, Ph.D., CVS – Certified Value Specialist

 Dr. McPhillips has generated breakthroughs throughout her career and across disciplines as diverse as biomedical engineering, public policy, water resources, ecological restoration, and Value Management.
 Her award-winning paper, “Revealing Hidden Economic Externalities in Major Project with Value Management” reflects her ability to generate breakthroughs using VM.